 helen@kitabna.org

-Helen is a creative consultant, illustrator and children's author from the UK.
-Since founding Kitabna in 2014, Helen has written and illustrated several of our books and coordinates our work in Europe, the Middle East and Africa as Director of the CIC.
+Helen is a writer, creative consultant, illustrator, teacher and children's author from the UK.
+Since founding Kitabna in 2014, Helen has written and illustrated several of our books and coordinates our work in Europe, the Middle East and Africa as Director of the CIC and consultant to the United Nations and various NGOs.
+Helen teaches English (ESOL) to refugee and migrant women in the UK.
+Helen works in English, Arabic and French.

 Meet the team